 - Using a fatty acid free facial oil – for IF your skin gets dry – like The Ordinary 100% Plant Derived Squalane (£5.50)

 And making the best lifestyle changes for fungal acne;

-- Like keeping your diet low GI – did you know high GI foods make skin more oily? – learn more with this meal plan
+- Like keeping your diet low GI – did you know high GI foods make skin more oily?
+Find a yummylicious low GI eating plan here.

 - Changing your bedding regularly